-(1) See "Declaration of Trust and Description of Trust Units - Trust Units", for the terms of the Trust Units.

-(2) There is no maximum or minimum Offering.
+- (1) See "Declaration of Trust and Description of Trust Units Trust Units", for the terms of the Trust Units. - (2) There is no maximum or minimum Offering.
 The Issuer will offer an unlimited number of Trust Units on a continuous basis.
-The class of Trust Units outstanding will depend on which Trust Units are subscribed for.
+The class of Trust Units outstanding will depend on which Trust Units are subscribed for. - (3) Special Voting Units are expected to be issued upon ratification of the Declaration of Trust.